PuruVJ/puruvjdev4/src/blog/js-class-private-vs-ts-private.md

 ## Setting up benchmark

 We'll use an extremely simple benchmark to see the performance difference.
-PLain vanilla JS.
+Plain vanilla JS.

 > How are you going to emulate TypeScript private properties in JS?
 >
 > Easy: TypeScript private properties are just JS public properties.
-In fact, I also lied to you, this post isn't a difference between `private count vs #count` in JS.
+In fact, I also lied to you.
+This post isn't a difference between `private count vs #count` in JS.
 It is a difference between public and private properties in JS.
 Plain and simple.

 ```ts
 class Something {